About this cultivar:

 Maianthemum is a rhizomatous, spreading group of woodland perennial plants that are so frequently confused with Polygonatum, that they are commonly called False Solomon's Seals.
 The leaves and stalks are so similar to polygonatum, that most people cannot tell one from the other if the plants are not in flower.

 Unlike Polygonatum, whose flowers dangle beneath the stems, Maianthemum flowers are produced in terminal clusters called racemes.
-The white racemes of smilacina flowers are followed in the fall by attractive clusters of reddish berries.
+The white racemes of smilacina flowers are followed in the autumn by attractive clusters of reddish berries.
 Maianthemum spread slowly via rhizomes and thus make great groundcovers.
 Smilacina prefers a partially shady site and an evenly moist, rich soil similar to the conditions in its native woodland habitat.In these islands yo could get away with 'full sun''.
 They grow great in our heavy clay soil garden.

 False Solomon's seal is striking in the woodland garden when used en masse or as a background for ferns and hostas.